FedeIlLeone/ReadAllButton/README.md

 ## To-Do

-- [x] Mark as read all servers.
-- [x] Button customization.
-- [ ] Whitelist servers from getting marked as read.
+- Blacklist servers from getting marked as read.
-- [ ] Mark as read all DMs.
-- [ ] Use context menu on home button.
+- Use context menu on home button.
+- Settings to decide what to mark as read.

 ## Credits